What is a True North?

 A recent example for an Agile Transformation was along the lines of “immediate development and deployment of customer requests”.
 Again, definitely not achievable in the near term, but clear enough to create alignment and focus.

-There’s a phrase I picked up from somewhere (Google suggest multiple sources, mostly to do with personal development) that suggests focussing on:
+There’s a phrase I picked up from somewhere (Google suggest multiple sources, mostly to do with personal development) that suggests focusing on:

 who you want to be, not what you want to do